 The U.S. and state governments have three independent branches: legislative, executive, and judicial.
 You probably learned about the federal legislative branch, the U.S. Congress, in school.
 Although there are some commonalities, state legislative rules can vary widely.
 To find out more about your state's legislature, visit congress.gov/state-legislature-websites.
 However, the legislative process is basically the same at the state and federal level.
-All state legislatures except for Nebraska are bicameral meaning they have two chambers, a House of Representatives (or Assembly) and a Senate; both must pass legislation in order for it to ultimately become law.
+All state legislatures except for Nebraska are bicameral meaning they have two chambers, a House of Representatives (or Assembly) and a Senate; both must pass legislation and be signed by the chief executive (President or Governor) in order for it to ultimately become law.